INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 Please note: the settings pidField, titleField, authorField, dateField refer to the name of the field in the Lucene index, not an XML element name.

-### When and how to disable the forward index for a property
+### When and how to disable the forward index for an annotation

 (if you use a [configuration file](how-to-configure-indexing.html) to index your files, you can specify this there)